nikitavoloboev/data/programming-languages/typescript/typescript.md

 ## Notes
 - TypeScript can figure the return type out by looking at the return statements, so we can also optionally leave this off in many cases
+- You really shouldn’t use arrow function as class members.
+Arrow functions are duplicated in memory for each class instance, while proper method members are written once in your class’s prototype and shared between all instances.

 ## Links
 - [React & Redux in TypeScript - Static Typing Guide](https://github.com/piotrwitek/react-redux-typescript-guide#readme)